Annah2271/journey-in-code/README.md

 ##  What You'll Find Inside

 ### Python Games
-Three playful projects where I turned logic into fun.
+Playful projects where I turned logic into fun.
 Think of them as experiments in creativity, problem-solving, and making code *interactive*.

-### Learning Codes
+### Python Fun
-Four Python exercises that capture my learning curve — from fundamentals to algorithms.
+Fun python exercises that contribute to my learning journey.
 They’re small, but they show how I build foundations brick by brick.

 ### Final Year Group Project